-Conditions of approval, Compliance, Monitoring, and Reporting PERFORMANCE
+Conditions of approval, Compliance, Monitoring, and Reporting Performance

 1. Validity and Expiration.
 The authorization and right vested by virtue of this action is valid for 18 months from the effective date, as defined in Condition of Approval No. 5.
 A building permit from the Department of Building Inspection to construct the project and/or commence the approved use must be issued as this office allocation authorization is only an approval of the proposed project and conveys no independent right to construct the project or to commence the approved use.
 The Planning Commission may, in a public hearing, consider the revocation of the approvals granted if a site or building permit has not been obtained within 18 months of the effective date.
-Once a site or building Inspection and be continued diligently to completion.
+Once a site or building permit has been issued, construction must commence within the timeframe required by the Department of Building Inspection and be continued diligently to completion.
 The Commission may also consider revoking the approvals if a permit for the Project has been issued but is allowed to expire and more than 18 months have passed since the effective date.